JLevconoks/k8ConsoleViewer/README.md

 ### Symlink to `/url/local/bin`
 You can make a symlink to `/url/local/bin` to launch it from anywhere `ln -s <path to the app executable> /usr/local/bin/<prefered name>`

-for example `ln -s ~/Tools/k8ConsoleViewer/k8ConsoleViewer /usr/local/bin/k8viewer`
+For example `ln -s ~/Tools/k8ConsoleViewer/k8ConsoleViewer /usr/local/bin/k8viewer`

 ---
 ### Updating the app